davber/pandocgen/README.md

 # pandocgen

+**NOTE**: in order to see the images on this page and to have links working, be sure to add a trailing `/` to the URL in the browser!
+Yep, a GitHub/Gollum bug.

 This is a generation framework for yielding PDF and HTML from good old Markdown files.
 It uses the eminent [Pandoc tool](http://johnmacfarlane.net/pandoc/), so the Markdown files can use Pandoc extensions to provide a slicker